TheLogicMaster/Cranked/README.md

 - Full font support
 - GIF and WAV writing
 - Respect all graphical context options like clip rect
+- Embed system files like fonts somehow
 - Finish C JSON decoding
 - Finish C Lua API
 - Test building on Windows/Mac
-- Emulated core dumps with disassembly
 - Create a testing framework to compare console output to the official simulator
 - Finish font-ends (Libretro core just crashes at the moment, Desktop has no features, Android only loads a test program)
 - Java library with native libs for Android app consumption